-I remember my mom making horseradish.
+I remember my mom making homemade horseradish.
 It’s a vague memory, but there were large roots, vinegar, a blender, and a pungent scent.
 Horseradish meant fresh kielbasi, and I loved fresh kielbasi.
 I still do.
 Smoked, not so much.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

-Wait for a frost to kill the leaves before harvesting the next fall.
+Wait for a frost to kill the leaves before harvesting in the fall.
 Ok, I admit it.
 I couldn’t wait and harvested mine after only a light frost.
 I also only took a small piece of root to allow the plant to gain a strong foothold.

 Of course, if you aren’t interested in growing your own horseradish, you can still make your own by purchasing roots from a Farmer’s Market.
 Some grocery stores even sell the root.

 Homemade Lacto-Fermented Horseradish

-- 1 t. sea salt
+- 1 teaspoon sea salt

 Have you ever made your own horseradish?
 What’s your favorite way to use it?

 Thank you for visiting Learning And Yearning.
 May "the LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace."
 Num 6:24-26